SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results

-We present sky-SB algorithms and measurements for project SKYSURF, an HST archival program with the end goal of constraining an all-sky EBL signal.
-The SKYSURF database includes more than 200,000 HST images, spanning 0.2--1.7 \micron{}.
-In this paper, we measure the sky-SB using HST's three main cameras: ACS/WFC, WFC3/UVIS, and WFC3/IR.
-This includes over 75,000 ACS/WFC images, over 20,000 WFC3/UVIS images, and over 40,000 WFC3/IR images.
+We present sky-SB algorithms and measurements for project SKYSURF, an HST archival program with the end goal of constraining an all-sky DL signal.
+SKYSURF is the first study of the sky-SB with HST at this scale and encompassing HST’s entire wavelength range.
+The SKYSURF database includes more than 140,000 HST images, spanning 0.2--1.6 \micron{}.

-We utilize two algorithms to measure the sky-SB: the Per-clip Method and the Pro-med method (Figure \ref{fig:methods_flowchart}).
-The Per-clip method uses \texttt{flt}/\texttt{flc} files, while the Pro-med method uses ProFound SKY maps.
-Both methods divide each HST image into many sub-regions, then exclude sub-regions that likely don't contain a true sky-SB signal due to object contamination (Figure \ref{fig:inspection_plots}).
-As calibrated in Section 4.2 of \citetalias{windhorst_2022} and Appendix \ref{sec:appendix_methods} here, the Per-clip Method assumes the true sky-SB to be the 5th-percentile of reliable sub-regions, while the Pro-med Method assumes the true sky-SB to be the median of reliable sub-regions.
-Both methods can extract the true input sky-SB from a simulated WFC3/IR F125W image to within 1\%.

-We find that Per-clip sky-SB measurements are typically $\sim2-3$\% lower than Pro-med sky-SB measurements (Figure \ref{fig:comparing_percentileclip_to_profound}).
-Although both methods are robust, the science goal and type of image should determine which method is more reliable.

-SKYSURF sources of error are summarized in Table \ref{tab:error}.
-We reject images with too many bad sub-regions, too high of a measured rms, and too much persistence.
-The typical percent of reliable images for each filter is 70--90\% (Table \ref{tab:fraction_reliable}).
-Images with unreliable sky-SB measurements are still released to the public, but should not be used for EBL estimates.

-In Figure \ref{fig:cutoff_vs_wave}, we show the completeness of our sky-SB measurements, or the SB an extended object must be to be detected as an object via our algorithms.
-The average SB completeness ranges from 0.015 \MJysr{} to 0.086 \MJysr{} (25.06 \ABmag{} to 23.13 \ABmag).

-Figures \ref{fig:sky_vs_ecllat_wfc3uvis_1} -- \ref{fig:sky_sed_ecllat_and_sunang} show our sky-SB measurement results.
-As a function of ecliptic latitude, sky-SB measurements follow expected trends by peaking near the ecliptic plane.
+We utilize the Pro-med algorithm to measure the sky-SB (Figure \ref{fig:methods_flowchart}) for all images in our database.
+As a function of ecliptic latitude, Figures \ref{fig:sky_vs_ecllat_wfc3uvis_1} -- \ref{fig:sky_sed_ecllat_and_sunang} follow expected trends by peaking near the ecliptic plane.